sumitsahoo/erd-to-ddl/README.md

 ## 📦 Dependency Installation

 You need `Python 3.12.1` installed in your system.
-If you are using `pyenv` then check the version using command: `pyenv version`
+If you are using `pyenv` then check the version using the command: `pyenv version`

 1. Install poetry
     ```bash